Some of how I've spent my time (by Anne K Gray)

 - Well, last summer after we decided not to go to Interaction (worldcon) I briefly enjoyed not being on any convention committees.
 That lasted a fair while, but I was eventually recruited for two.
 I built a new web site for Synthetic ConFusion and MC-ed the roast of ConFusion's fan GoH, Chuck Firment, and I was the Guest Liaison Wrangler and the Liaison to Chris DiBona for Penguicon 4.0, where I also performed again onstage as Buffy the Vampire Slayer.
 I also attended Windycon in November of 2005 and had a great time, though I came home with a coughing laryngitis that stayed with me for months.
 I'm a huge Bill Holbrook fan, and he was their artist GoH, so I was geeked about meeting him.
 If you've never read it, you should check out his comic strip Kevin & Kell.

 - In summer of 2005 I also took a bunch of non-convention-related trips.
 I went to Vegas for HCII and visited with my friend Steven Brust.
 Later in the fall I caught up with Steven again in Minneapolis, where I enjoyed the ren fest, and then went on to Chicago to see Neil Gaiman at his reading and signing.
 I also got a chance to visit with our friend Laura Hewitt, which was really overdue.
 In between those two trips, Bill and I took a much-needed long weekend trip to Bar Harbor, Maine.
-I haven't got all the pictures up yet, but here are a few in Acadia National Park.
-My favorite one of me and Bill is this one:

 - I attended Minicon in March 2005 and had a great time.
 It was good to go back.
 I was Cory Doctorow's guest liaison at Penguicon 3.0 in April, where I also performed as Buffy in a live shadowbox performance of "Once More With Feeling", the musical episode of Buffy the Vampire Slayer.
 That was also a terrific weekend.
 The weekend after that I went to Chicago to be Neil Gaiman's guest liaison for the Nebulas.
 I'm sure you can imagine what a dreadful chore that was (not).
 Then at the end of May I went to Wiscon, following a trip to Arizona to attend a workshop (Human Factors of Unmanned Aerial Vehicles, if you were curious).
 I extended that trip to a week so I could visit my brother David and his family and other relatives and friends.
 I feel like I've had my fill of travel for a while.